 Medical marijuana has been legal in Canada since 2001 and can be prescribed for any medical condition.
 Employers should know that as per the Canadian Human Rights Act, medical marijuana use is included within the eleven protected grounds, under the “disability” heading.
 A medical condition treated with prescribed medical marijuana can be considered a disability.
 Even an employee that is addicted to cannabis falls under the disability heading.

 An Employer has the duty to accommodate, up to the point of undue hardship, employees with any kind of disability, physical restriction or addiction.
-Regarding medical marijuana use, employers have the right to ask for details regarding the employee’s medical condition, length of treatment, daily amount of medical marijuana consumed and how it’s consumed to determine a strategy for accommodation that ensures both the safety of the employee and their co-workers.
+Regarding medical marijuana use, employers have the right to ask for details regarding the employee’s medical condition, length of treatment, the daily amount of medical marijuana consumed and how it’s consumed to determine a strategy for accommodation that ensures both the safety of the employee and their co-workers.
 It is important to note that the employer has a duty to accommodate the needs of the employee, not fulfill the employee’s preferences.
-Employers are well within their rights to choose accommodations that are cost effective and the least disruptive to the workplace.
+Employers are well within their rights to choose accommodations that are cost-effective and the least disruptive to the workplace.
 Finally, if, in the future, an employee begins using medical marijuana to treat a condition, it is their duty to inform their employer.

 For many employers, workplace safety sits at the top of the priority list.
 With the upcoming legalization for recreational marijuana use, Pamela Bragg, a human resources consultant and expert on Cannabis in the workplace has crucial advice for employers:

-“For those of you operating in a safety sensitive environment, it becomes even more significant in that those jobs need to be designated as safety-sensitive.
-Talk to your HR people, talk to your safety people because if those jobs say they are safety sensitive in the job description, it comes with some advantages for you, the employer.
+“For those of you operating in a safety-sensitive environment, it becomes even more significant in that those jobs need to be designated as safety-sensitive.
+Talk to your HR people, talk to your safety people because if those jobs say they are safety-sensitive in the job description, it comes with some advantages for you, the employer.
 The Government of Canada designates that employees have a duty to inform you that they are using something that may impact their safety or the safety of others.”

 Other major concerns for both employers and employees after legalization are impaired driving and the dangers of combine marijuana and alcohol, illness claims and decreased productivity.